DPHHS Rural Hospital Flexibility Program

 Flex legislation also created critical access hospitals (CAHs) as a Medicare provider type.
 Montana currently has 49 CAH-designated facilities.
 There are minimum reporting requirements for the Medicare Beneficiary Quality Improvement Project (MBQIP) for CAHs to participate in Flex Program.

-Montana received its first Flex award in September 1999 and continues this 20-year joint venture with MHREF.
+Montana received its first Flex award in September 1999 and this joint venture with MHREF continues.

 The Flex Program requires states to develop rural health plans and funds their efforts to implement community-level outreach in the following program areas: